manuelserpa/teststtststststst/Cmf.Custom.Help/src/packages/cmf.docs.area.cmf.custom.help/assets/techspec/connectiot/iotequipmenttypes/mechatronicmws200/mechatronicmws200-features.md

 ### How it works

 Upon receiving the Process Complete equivalent event, if it is not a container only process, it will update Material Data on persistence and then update it on MES.
-When the state is updated, execute the Material Out service to trigger the automated Track Out.
+After the state is updated, or skipped in case it is just a container only process, it will execute the Material Out service to trigger the automated Track Out.

 ### Assumptions
 Material must have been tracked in previously, and have defined the CustomMaterialStateModel as main state.